pyrocko/grond/docs/source/documentation/index.rst

 	grond go <configfile> <eventname>

 During the optimization, results are aggregated in an output directory, referred to `<rundir>`  in the configuration.

+You find detailed information on the misfit configuration and model space sampling in the Chapter `Optimisers`_.

 Results plots, exports and reports